 It is very plausible to speculate that poles and zeros are important also in linear quantum systems theory \cite{YJ14,ZD22} and are closely related to fundamental performance limitations of linear quantum systems.
-It fact it has been shown in \cite{Yan07} that these concepts are fundamental to understanding the behavior of linear quantum systems.
+It fact, it has been shown in \cite{Yan07} that these concepts are fundamental to understanding the behavior of linear quantum systems.
 The purpose of this paper is to delve into the intricacies of invariant zeros, transmission zeros, invertibility, and sensitivity of linear quantum systems, elucidating their roles, relationships, and implications in quantum control theory.
-Firstly, we prove that $-s_0$ is a transmission zero if and only if $s_0$ is a pole of the transfer function of a linear quantum system, and in analog $-s_0$ is an invariant zero if and only if $s_0$ is an eigenvalue of the $A$-matrix of a linear quantum system.
+Firstly, we prove that $-s_0$ is a transmission zero if and only if $s_0$ is a pole of the transfer matrix of a linear quantum system, and in analog $-s_0$ is an invariant zero if and only if $s_0$ is an eigenvalue of the $A$-matrix of a linear quantum system.
 Moreover, $-s_0$ is an output-decoupling zero if and only if $s_0$ is an input-decoupling zero.
-Secondly, based on these zero-pole correspondences, we show that a linear quantum system must be Hurwitz unstable if it is strongly asymptotically left invertible.
+Secondly, based on these pole-zero correspondences, we show that a linear quantum system must be Hurwitz unstable if it is asymptotically strongly left invertible.
 Moreover, two different types of stable input observers are constructed for unstable linear quantum systems.
-The first type of stable input observers is a classical one, but is different from the recently constructed one \cite{DD2023}.
-The second type is of a quantum-mechanical one, but it functions in the average dynamics sense.
-Finally, the relation between quantum squeezing and robustness of a coherent feedback network is investigated.
+The first type of stable input observers are classical, but they different from the recently constructed one \cite{DD2023}.
+The second type is of quantum-mechanical nature.
+Finally, the relation between quantum squeezing and sensitivity of a coherent feedback network is investigated.

 Some of the results of this article were presented in the conference paper \cite{DZL24}.
 The following are the most notable comparisons.